EU cracks down on high-speed traders

 The European Parliament and EU states have the final say and publication of the draft law marks the starting point of months of haggling.

-The EU executive estimates the reform will impose a one-off compliance cost of 512 million euros to 732 million euros (447 million to 639 million pounds) on the bloc's financial industry with on-going costs of 312 million to 586 million euros annually.
+The EU executive estimates the reform will impose a one-off compliance cost of 512 million euros (448 million pounds) to 732 million euros ($707 million to $1 billion) on the bloc's financial industry with on-going costs of 312 million to 586 million euros annually.

 Barnier also published a separate draft law to toughen up penalties for traders who manipulate markets by proposing pan-EU minimum criminal sanctions.

-Thursday the International Organisation of Securities Commissions (IOSCO) said there is no hard evidence that high-frequency training harms liquidity or damages market prices, stopping short of recommending curbs such as the EU's proposal.
+On Thursday the International Organisation of Securities Commissions (IOSCO) said there is no hard evidence that HFT harms liquidity or damages market prices, stopping short of recommending curbs such as the EU's proposal.

 (Editing by Hans-Juergen Peters and Mike Nesbit)